inianantony/PortfolioManager/README.md

 ## Architecture

-- The backend is built using .net framework 4.8 MVC
+- The backend is built using `.net framework 4.8 MVC`
+- The app is architectured usind `DDD` in mind
-- Thers is no authentication feature added to make the app simple
+- Thers is `no authentication` feature added to make the app simple
-- The web layer is using Razor syntax for simplicity
+- The web layer is using `Razor` syntax for simplicity
-- The app uses file based SQL server database and the app uses dapper as ORM
+- The app uses `file based SQL server` database and the app uses `dapper` as ORM
-- nuget package manager is used for dependency library management
+- `nuget` package manager is used for dependency library management
-- The test runner choosen is NUnit
+- The test runner choosen is `NUnit`
-- Autofac is used for IOC
+- `Autofac` is used for IOC
-- Logging is done using Serilog
+- Logging is done using `Serilog`

+## Project Structure

+### PortfolioManager

+- The static files are located in the `StaticFiles` folder
+- `Models` folder gives home to all the data model
+- The services are present in `Services` folder
+- The database connectivity realted scope resides in `Repository` folder
+- The file database resides in `App_Data` folder
+- The `App_Start` folder contains the application config classes
+- The `Controllers` and `Views` follow the same convention based on the MVC concept
+- `Cache` folders holds the cache of equity prices